habi498/DiscordSync/README.txt

 This will build discordsync04rel64.so and copy it to out/binaries

-If you want to build for 32 bit systems: mkdir out cd out cmake ../ -DCURL_LIBRARY=libcurl-x86.a -DOPENSSL=libssl-x86.a -DCRYPTO=libcrypto-x86.a
+If you want to build for 32 bit systems: (on 32 bit system ) mkdir out cd out cmake ../ -DCURL_LIBRARY=libcurl-x86.a -DOPENSSL=libssl-x86.a -DCRYPTO=libcrypto-x86.a